 Include an official email address for the designated Government Authority.

-A Letter of Authorisation may also include additional stipulations or specifications, such as to establish a maximum number of the project’s emission reductions or removals, issued as GSVERs, that the Host Country authorises for use, or any limits on the time period over which the Host Country provides such authorisation.
+An Authorisation of ITMOs may also include additional stipulations or specifications, such as to establish a maximum number of the project’s emission reductions or removals, issued as GSVERs, that the Host Country authorises for use, any limits on the time period over which the Host Country provides such authorisation, any restrictions related to the CORSIA compliance period for which ITMOs are authorised (where applicable), or the specification of authorised entities.
 Gold Standard shall take steps, including through its Impact Registry, to ensure relevant stipulations are complied with.

-Unless otherwise specified in the Host Country’s Letter of Authorisation, Gold Standard will consider:
+Unless otherwise specified in the Host Country’s Authorisation of ITMOs, Gold Standard will consider:

-An authorisation for use towards an NDC to deem the associated GSVERs eligible for use towards any NDC of a Party to the Paris Agreement;
+An authorisation for use towards an NDC to deem the associated GSVERs authorised for use towards any NDC of a Party to the Paris Agreement;

-An authorisation for use towards international mitigation purposes, or other international mitigation purposes, to deem the associated GSVERs eligible for use towards compliance obligations under the International Civil Aviation Organisation (ICAO, including CORSIA) and any future compliance obligations under the International Maritime Organisation (IMO).
+An authorisation for use towards international mitigation purposes, or other international mitigation purposes, to deem the associated GSVERs authorised for use towards compliance obligations under the International Civil Aviation Organisation (ICAO, including any compliance period under CORSIA for which the GSVERs may be eligible) and any future compliance obligations under the International Maritime Organisation (IMO).

-An authorisation for use towards other purposes, or other international mitigation purposes, to deem the associated GSVERs available for use by entities towards voluntary targets or compliance obligations other than use towards an NDC or under ICAO or IMO.
+An authorisation for use towards other purposes, or other international mitigation purposes, to deem the associated GSVERs authorised for use by entities towards voluntary targets or compliance obligations other than use towards an NDC or under ICAO or IMO.

-A template Letter of Authorisation is provided by the Multilateral Investment Guarantee Agency.
-Gold Standard will entertain other forms of Letters of Authorisation with the requisite information at its sole discretion, which shall be exercised reasonably.
+A voluntary template for the authorisation of the use of ITMOs from a cooperative approach is provided by the UNFCCC Secretariat.
+Gold Standard will entertain other forms of Authorisation with the requisite information at its sole discretion, which shall be exercised reasonably.

 In line with its Safeguarding Principles & Requirements, Gold Standard certification requires that projects shall not involve any prohibited practice or otherwise be complicit in, or inadvertently contribute to, corruption or corrupt practices or projects.
-Project developers shall abide by this requirement when obtaining a Letter of Authorisation or other related documentation and should notify Gold Standard if they become aware of any potential for corrupt means in relation to the process of obtaining this documentation.
+Project developers shall abide by this requirement when obtaining an Authorisation of ITMOs or other related documentation and should notify Gold Standard if they become aware of any potential for corrupt means in relation to the process of obtaining this documentation.